Is Your Brand a Hero, Lover, or Sage?

-A new shift in marketing
+A new shift in branding

 In 1939, a Viennese psychologist called Dr. Ernest Dichter (and low-key marketer) applied Jung’s archetypes to sell products.
 His work uncovered the benefits of connecting underlying product associations to our subconscious thoughts.
 Gone were the days of listing product features and benefits.
 The real money was made by appealing to society’s hidden wants and desires.